The Hundred with Andy Lee

-The Hundred with Andy Lee is an Australian comedy panel television game show hosted by Andy Lee and starring Mike Goldstein.
+The Hundred with Andy Lee is an Australian comedy panel television game show hosted by Andy Lee and starring Mike Goldstein and Sophie Monk.
+It is a production of Endemol Shine Australia for the Nine Network, airing since 2021.

 Format

 Andy Lee poses questions to three guest panellists, who battle it out to determine who knows Australia best.
 "The Hundred" are 100 Australians, picked to represent the demographic make-up of Australia, who join in from around the country via Zoom and appear on a giant screen.
 They are polled live to give a statistical view of the nation, while the three panellists analyse the question and share their own experiences.
 Special guests also appear in one segment to pose their own questions.

 Production

 The first series was filmed in Sydney for 2021 due to COVID-19 restrictions and from the second series, the show was filmed in Melbourne.